Services for Adding Value

 • Tissue

 • Tissue sampling units (TSUs) are available through your Association.
-If using TSUs, please email an Excel spreadsheet of your TSU barcodes* and corresponding animal tattoo to Member Service
+If using TSUs, please email an Excel spreadsheet of your TSU barcodes* and corresponding animal tattoo to Genomic Services

 • Semen